 Individual support can be a very important component of coping for both patients and caregivers.
-Entering into individual counseling can seem like a daunting experience, but in reality it gives you a safe space to voice your concerns, hopes, and fears.
+Individual psychotherapy can provide you a safe space to voice your concerns, hopes, and fears.
 If a psychiatric consultation is indicated, a referral will be made by the Clinical Social Worker.

 Ben and Catherine Ivy Center for Advanced Brain Tumor Treatment550 17th Avenue

 Affiliated clinic: Cranial, Spine and Joint Clinic at Providence Everett

 The Ivy Center has a multidisciplinary team of physicians, nurses and social workers who specialize in treating people with benign and malignant brain tumors.

 Need a second opinion?

 Brain cancer is life-changing